 - Academic recognition of courses taken abroad

 - Support during preparation of a stay abroad from the TU Kaiserslautern and at the guest university (culturally, linguistically, organisationally, academically) as well as extra benefits for Erasmus students at the guest university in areas such as searching for housing, on-site language courses, Erasmus Events, etc.

 Careful and timely planning is essential for the planning of a study abroad exchange.
 If you would like to take part in the Erasmus Program, we recommend getting in touch with the Erasmus Coordinator in your department at least 8 months before you plan to go abroad.
 Please be sure to watch out for information sessions or internal deadlines in your department.

 The Department of International Affairs: ISGS is also happy to assist you with the application and planning of your exchange.
 Feel free to call or write us an email.

 Within the Erasmus+ Program of the European Union, post-secondary institutions can set up cooperations for student Exchange within Europe.
-Participating countries include the 28 EU Member States as well as Iceland, Liechtenstein, FYR Macedonia, Norway, and Turkey.
-The faculties of TUK currently have agreements with over 160 universities in 25 countries.
+Participating countries include the 27 EU Member States as well as Iceland, Liechtenstein, FYR Macedonia, Norway, and Turkey.
+The faculties of TUK currently have agreements with around 140 universities in 25 countries.
 Find out which partnerships are active in your faculty:

 • PARTNER UNIVERSITIES

 Information about the Online Application

 To begin the application, please fill out the online application form, click on "send application" and register in the online database Mobility Online.
 After you have filled in your personal information, you can continue by uploading the required documents.

 - Passport-sized Photo

 - Motivation Letter

-- Leistungsübersicht (Transcript of your current grades at the TU Kaiserslautern)
+- Leistungsübersicht (Transcript of your current grades at the TU Kaiserslautern, please contact the examinations office of your faculty)

 - Any other relevant forms, as required by your faculty (e.g., language certificates, transcripts)